-A Buddha bowl is typically made of a grain, veggies (raw and roasted), plant protein, beans, dressing, and toppings.
-They are very convenient and versatile (use ingredients you have on hand).
+A Buddha bowl is typically made of a grain, veggies (raw and roasted), plant protein, beans, toppings, and Buddha bowl dressing (very important!).
+They are very convenient and versatile (use up ingredients you have on hand).

 If your schedule allows, take a couple hours on the weekend for meal prep.
 Bulk cook rice, quinoa or lentils, mix up a big salad, quick pickle some red onions or other veggies, and cook a batch of chickpeas or tofu to make dinners a breeze all week.
-Here are some more yummy, vegan bowls we love:
+Here are some more yummy, vegan meals and sauces we love:

-- Vegan Sushi Bowl - spectacular sushi bowl ideas plus lots of dipping sauces!
+- Vegan Sushi Bowl - spectacular sushi bowl ideas plus lots of sushi dipping sauces!

-- Tofu Taco Meat Bowl - easy, delicious, family favorite.
+- Vegan Taco Bowl - easy, delicious, go-to family favorite.